-With the Development Module you can:
+- With the Development Module you can:

 - 1) Make the HP-41 an HP-IL analyzer.

 - 2) Perform HP-41 internal byte transfers between any two of:

-- a) The stack (X or X, Y registers).
+- a) The stack (X or X,Y registers).

 - b) The ALPHA register.

 - c) A sequence of registers.

 - d) The HP-IL loop.

 - e) An array of bytes (the buffer).

-- 3) Set up an array or arbitrary bytes (the buffer).
+- 3) Set up an array of arbitrary bytes (the buffer).

 - 4) Input and output numbers in hexadecimal, octal, or binary.

-- 5) Perform some binary arithmetic.
+- 5) Perform some binary functions.

 - 6) Send most HP-IL messages by specifying their mnemonic.

-- 7) Test any of the status bits of the HP-IL integrated circuit.
+- 7) Test any of the status bits in the HP-IL integrated circuit.

 - 8) Read or write any HP-IL message.

 - 9) Read or write any register in the HP-IL integrated circuit.

-This manual assumes that you are familiar with the HP-IL protocol as specified in the HP-IL System Introductory Guide to the Hewlett-Packard Interface Loop, by Kane, Harper, and Ushijima (Osborne-McGraw Hill, Berkeley, 1982).
+This manual assumes that you are familiar with the HP-IL protocol as specified in The HP-IL System.
 You need to understand HP-IL protocol for many of the module's functions to be useful.
 This manual does not provide tutorial information about HP-IL.
-For more detail on HP-IL, see the defining document: HP-IL Interface Specification (HP Part number 82166-90017).
-The HP-IL integrated circuit used in the HP-41 is very similar to the general purpose integrated circuit described in The HP-IL Integrated Circuit (HP Part number 82166-90016).
-The differences are described in Appendix C.
+For more detail on HP-IL, see the defining document: "HP-IL Interface Specification".
+The HP-IL integrated circuit used in the HP-41 is very similar to the general purpose integrated circuit described in "The HP-IL Integrated Circuit".
+The differences are detailed in Appendix C.